 - Promotions: 90-day free trial

-M1 Finance is a fintech company specializing in digital checking accounts, lines of credit, and investment services.
+M1 Finance is a fintech company specializing in digital savings accounts, a rewards credit card, loans, and investment services.
 It is not directly targeted at children and offers no features for kids to use.

-Parents with an M1 Plus subscription account may open custodial accounts on behalf of their children.
-Custodial accounts are not available for regular M1 online checking or savings account customers.
+However, parents with an M1 Plus subscription account may open custodial accounts on behalf of their children.
+Custodial accounts are not available for regular M1 customers.
 Parents can invest on their children’s behalf and deposit funds directly into their custodial accounts.

 Any funds you deposit into an M1 Finance custodial account are considered irreversible gifts to the minor.
 Children can’t access funds in custodial accounts directly until they reach the age of majority.
-You may access funds by using a debit card; however, you must use any withdrawals you make for the use or benefit of the child.
+You may access funds; however, you must use any withdrawals you make for the use or benefit of the child.

 - Extensive investment features